Rockfella/ErgoAnnotation/README.md

 ![](https://github.com/Rockfella/rockfella_public/blob/main/annotate_example.gif)

+### Importing and arranging multiple video recording
+If you wish to import multiple video files, lets say multiple cameras have been used.
+Follow these instructions:
+After you have set the master time layer to one of the videos, this layer can be used to guide a second video.
+First, if you wish to see both clips simultaneously select both clips.
+In the preview window press Hotkey "s" to scale them down.
+Then select one at the time and move them on the x-axis by pressing Hotkey "G", then "X" to move on that axis.
+When they are aligned in the preview window.
+Select the newly added video clip and it's associated sound clip, right click and "Make Meta Strip".

+After that find the added videos master clock in the preview window, select that meta strip press Hotkey "M" to set the start position, if you now move the cursor to the ErgoAnnotation panel there should be a "Move Button" added.
+Write down the time displayed in the new video or move the timeline to the second position.
+Then press "Move"

 ### Export Annotations to CSV
 When the annotations are complete, the annotations can be exported to .csv for further analysis.